kleeena/jobfolio/README.md

 ## Jobfolio
 **Jobfolio** is an open-source, web-based application built using **FastAPI**, that runs locally and helps simplify the job application process.
-It allows users to track job applications, manage resume versions, and monitor key performance indicators (KPIs) — all from a user-friendly browser interface.
+It allows users to track job applications, manage resume versions, and monitor key performance indicators (KPIs) — all from a user-friendly browser interface (to be developed).

 ## How to Install and Run the Project
 1. Clone the repository